talhavawda/student-lab-sectioning/ifs-solver/Readme.md

                 SDKs (and also deleted their folders), and also removed Python 3.8 from Project Settings -> Modules -> Dependencies

 13. Returning to the Minimal Perturbation Experimentation Process
+    - Ran Scenario 4 of the 2020-Sem1-CAES-Wvl-no-conflicts problem instance
+    - **A realisation I've made now: Since for SMIP.py, I'm generating an updated input data XML file that represents only the new course requests, for modified students only their new course requests will be in this file and their existing course requests (with their current section allocations won't), so when the solution to the new course requests is merged with the initial solution, there _may_ be Time Overlap Conflicts for the modified students as the allocations for the new requests weren't checked against the allocations (and their timeslots) for their current requests**
+        - So what I need to do is to go back and recode SMIP.py such that for new course requests of existing students (modified Students), all the existing course requests (with their section allocations) for that student should be added along with their new course requests, to the new requests input file, so that the solver can check for Time Overlap conflicts and make any changes if necessary
+        - Alternatively, we can leave it as is and mention to do this in Future Work/Improvements

 14. Processing additional datasets
     - 3 datasets for CAES 2021 Sem 2 (Wvl, Howard, PMB)